Shot846/Folded1000Times/README.md

 Shot846:
 Why did I fork this?
-I replaced the dash code so it doesn't use byteangle, now it uses High Noon Drifter's implementation, so the dashing is accurate.
+I replaced the dash code so it doesn't use byteangle, now it uses High Noon Drifter's implementation (SetActorVelocity), so the dashing is accurate, and I won't get frustrated.